mauriciogtec/blog/content/post/rl-reading-list.md

 $$
 Then we can optimize with respect to $\beta$, so that $f$ will approximate $Q$ by the Bellman equation.
 This is exactly what is done in Deep Q-Learning [(Mnih et al., 2013)][mnih].
 Since deep learning is simply a highly flexible functional model for $f$.
 This has been useful when learning from image or text data, tasks in which neural networks provide the best known results.

 The above loss kernel is only define for *one* transition.
 So an usual approach is to use an online optimization algorithm, which can update $f$ with one data point: the usual choice is stochastic gradient descent.
-It also has been demonstrated that reusing older transitions--known as experience replay [(Schaul et al., 2015)][schaul]--improves the behaviour.
+It also has been demonstrated that reusing older transitions--known as experience replay [(Lillicrap et al., 2015)][lillicrap]--improves the behaviour.
 Another alternative is to do batch updates or to have parallel actors learning simultaneously [(Mnih et al., 2016)][mnih-2016].

 Another popular and different approach in reinforcement learning problems are Monte Carlo tree-search algorithms.
 We explain these in the following section.